core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * No verification of counter signature occurs, as there is none included in the message.

-## Usage in Non-Multicast Settings {#sec-pairwise-non-multicast-setups}

-Some network deployments may comprise a large number of CoAP endpoints as engaging only in one-to-one communication, i.e. never recurring to one-to-many message delivery, e.g. over IP Multicast.

-In this case, the natural choice to provide end-to-end security at the application layer would be using OSCORE {{RFC8613}}, between each pair of communicating endpoints.
-However, unless the necessary keying material is pre-installed on the deployed devices, this requires each pair of CoAP endpoints to separately establish a pairwise OSCORE Security Context, with a number of exchanges on the wire.

-Especially in large-scale deployments, the communication overhead due to such key establishment exchanges can be drastically reduced, by rather using Group OSCORE in pairwise mode.
-That is, assuming it is acceptable to additionally deploy a Group OSCORE infrastructure, and especially a Group Manager, the CoAP endpoints would not need to perform any key establishment with each other on the wire.

-Instead, each CoAP endpoint can join a same common OSCORE group associated to the whole network scenario, by interacting with the Group Manager.
-When doing so, the endpoint performs on the wire a single key establishment exchange with the Group Manager, in order to establish the Security Context to operate in the OSCORE group.

-After that, a CoAP endpoint locally derives any further keying material when needing to, in order to process secure messages to/from another CoAP endpoint in the group.
-This especially includes the derivation of pairwise keying material (see {{sec-derivation-pairwise}}), which is used to process messages exchanged in a one-to-one fashion, and protected with the pairwise mode of Group OSCORE defined in this section.

 # Responsibilities of the Group Manager # {#sec-group-manager}